firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/email.md

 Firefly III can send notifications to a Slack channel.
 Administrators can set an "Incoming Webhook URL" under `/admin`.
 Users can set  an "Incoming Webhook URL" under `/preferences`.

+## Discord

+Firefly III can also send the notifications to a Discord channel.
+Channel admins can create a webhook in a Discord-channel, which you can use wherever you see a Slack URL.

 !!! info
     If you are the only user of your Firefly III instance, you must set (the same) webhook in both locations.